cahughes95/hadrian-analytics-engineer-chughes/README.md

 - Notes about the NBA teams data pulled:
     - Used the `league=standard` query parameter for the API request.
     - Only standard league and NBA teams are considered.
-- Notes about the NBA games data pulled
+- Notes about the NBA games data pulled:
     - Used the `league=standard` and `season=YYYY` query parameters for the API requests.
     - I looped through seasons to pull all available season data for the last 10 seasons.
     - Initially attempted to use asyncio to send concurrent requests to API, but had issues with the rate limit (hence the "for loop" for the season requests).